code4it-dev/c4it-hugo/content/article/2023/100-advanced-integration-tests-webapplicationfactory/index.md

 }
 ```

-## How to use IntegrationTestFactory in your NUnit tests
+## How to use WebApplicationFactory in your NUnit tests

 It's time to start working on some real Integration Tests!